2 Catholic bishops at odds over Biden receiving Communion

 In neither the letter nor the interview did Cordileone mention Pelosi, who represents San Francisco, by name.
 But he has criticized her in the past for stances on abortion that directly contradict Catholic teaching.

-McElroy, in a statement published Wednesday by the Jesuit magazine America, assailed the campaign to exclude Biden and other like-minded Catholic officials from Communion.
+In a statement published Wednesday by the Jesuit magazine America, McElroy assailed the campaign to exclude Biden and other like-minded Catholic officials from Communion.

 “It will bring tremendously destructive consequences,” McElroy wrote.
 “The Eucharist is being weaponized and deployed as a tool in political warfare.
 This must not happen.”